PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter3.md

    - Understanding the specific terms used in the standard is essential for correctly applying the requirements and principles of ISO 9001:2015 within an organization.

-## Key Terms and Definitions in ISO 9001:2015
+## KEY TERMS AND DEFINITIONS IN ISO 9001:2015

 While ISO 9001:2015 itself doesn't provide an exhaustive list of terms and definitions within the standard, it heavily relies on ISO 9000:2015 for this purpose.
 Here are some critical terms defined in ISO 9000:2015 that are essential for ISO 9001:2015: